 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 The economy remains heavily dependent on the petroleum industry, which accounts for around two-thirds of public revenues and 95 percent of export earnings.
-Although the drop in oil prices has yet to result in slower growth, it has significantly weakened Algeria’s fiscal and external balances.
-Fiscal savings have been depleted to finance large and sustained budget deficits, of around 20 percent of GDP.
-Government reserves have dropped significantly, reported at US$136.9 million in June 2016, having dropped US$6.1 billion in the year.
+The drop in oil prices has significantly weakened Algeria’s fiscal and external balances.
+Government reserves have dropped significantly, reported at, DZD12 257 billion (US$ 112 billion) in March 2017, and expected to drop to DZD 10 943 billion (US$100 billion) by the end of 2017.

 Access to Finance